Why Voodle Makes Teams Better in Remote Work

 Instead of an hour long daily kick-off call – one team in our beta program started voodling their focus and goals for the day.
 Each team member took one minute to make their own voodle and then 5 minutes reviewing posts from relevant team members (sometimes at 2X speed!).
 They saved tons of time while creating a record of commitments that could be referenced later in one-on-ones.

 There are many scenarios where a quick video is the most efficient way to communicate something one-to-many and, by posting to the group’s Voodle pool, it becomes part of a growing searchable base of knowledge.
-Keeping your team aligned and connected with short video has never been easier.
+Keeping your team aligned and connected in remote work with short async video has never been easier.

 Tell us how you would use Voodle to stay in sync and sign up today.